Ampere station

-Ampere, formerly known as The Crescent, is a defunct stop on New Jersey Transit's Montclair-Boonton Line in the city of East Orange, Essex County, New Jersey, United States.
+Ampere, formerly known as The Crescent, is a defunct stop on New Jersey Transit's Montclair Branch (current-day Montclair–Boonton Line) in the city of East Orange, Essex County, New Jersey, United States.
 A station was first built there in 1890 to service to new Crocker Wheeler plant in the district.
 The stop was named in honor of André-Marie Ampère, a pioneer in electrodynamics and reconstructed as a new Renaissance Revival station in 1908.
 Ampere was the second stop on the branch west of Newark Broad Street Station until 1984, when the Roseville Avenue station was closed.
 In June of that year, the station, along with 42 others, was entered into the National Register of Historic Places.
 In 1986, after continuous deterioration, New Jersey Transit demolished the westbound shelter built in 1921.
 The agency discontinued rail service to Ampere on April 7, 1991.
 The entire station was demolished in 1995.

 History

 Delaware, Lackawanna and Western Railroad (1868–1960)

 The Montclair Branch was chartered in 1852 as the Newark and Bloomfield Railroad, running through Bloomfield and nearby West Bloomfield (present-day Montclair).
 However, tracks were not constructed along the owned right-of-way until 1856; in June that year trains began running between Newark, Bloomfield and West Bloomfield.
 The railroad had a large deficit to start; the ticket agent at West Bloomfield was also the brakeman for the one-car train.
 On April 1, 1868, the Morris & Essex Railroad bought out the alignment of the Newark and Bloomfield Railroad.
 The Morris & Essex began running services on the line, which was renamed the Montclair Branch when West Bloomfield was renamed Montclair shortly after.
 The Delaware, Lackawanna and Western Railroad soon gained trackage rights, and by the turn of the 20th century, the railroad had begun constructing track depressions and raises to eliminate grade-level crossings on city streets.

 Before 1890, conductors and engineers on the Lackawanna were ordered to stop at the station only on request from the railroad.
 The first station at Ampere was constructed in 1890 on a request made by Crocker Wheeler, a local electrical machine industry in East Orange.
 The station itself was built as a one-story stone structure with a pyramid-shaped roof and eaves overhanging the rails.
 There were also sidings set to go into the Crocker Wheeler plant.
 In honor of André-Marie Ampère, the French founder of electrodynamics, the station was named Ampere.
 The new station quickly attracted substantial ridership destined for the nearby residential and commercial areas which were growing rapidly.
 In 1907-1908, the Lackawanna built a new structure at Ampere between Springdale and Fourth Avenues.
 This new station, costing the railroad $44,000 (1907 USD) was a new brick Renaissance Revival structure with a green terra cotta roof, a large arched doorway, and a concrete pedestrian tunnel under the tracks.
 The new station was opened with a large ceremony, even attended by the French ambassador to the United States, Jules Jusserand.